Research

 What is AB-1033?

 California Assembly Bill 1033 (AB-1033) is a new state law that allows homeowners to sell ADUs built on their properties.
 Before the law took effect on January 1, 2024, ADUs were exclusively allowed as rentals because California state law prevented them from being sold as separate housing units.
+Under existing law, the separate sale or conveyance of ADUs from the primary residence was prohibited.
+AB-1033 went into effect on January 1, 2024, allowing local agencies to adopt ordinances for the separate sale of ADUs.
+Existing law requires local governments to regulate, approve, and oversee the creation and conveyance of accessory dwelling units in accordance with statutory obligations.

-What does condo-ization mean for ADUs?
+What does condo-ization mean for accessory dwelling units?

 The following Bay Area municipalities have already approved the ordinance: